Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

 \subsection{Gradient penalty}

-We propose that steering $\nabla_{\ell(x)}$ by adding a penalty $L_\alpha$ to a supervised classification loss will increase the robustness of a model.
+We propose to test if steering $\nabla_{\ell(x)}$ by adding a penalty $L_\alpha$ to a supervised classification loss will increase the robustness of a model.
 This penalty is given by

-where $\lambda_\alpha$ is a hyperparameter, $L$ is the total loss to be optimized and $\mathcal{L}$ is the cross-entropy loss function.
+where $\lambda_\alpha$ is a hyperparameter controling the importance of loss $L_\alpha$ over total loss $L$, and $\mathcal{L}$ is the cross-entropy loss function.
 This penalty is not meant to replace other robust training methods, but to show that increasing alignment increases robustness.